Supporting your expenses.

 File your Free Application for Federal Student Aid (FAFSA) by stated campus deadlines or January 1.
 Failure to do so may result in loss of financial aid or a diminished aid package.

-FAFSA: If exchanging under Home Payment (Plan B), list only the FAFSA code for your home campus.
+If exchanging under Home Payment, list only the FAFSA code for your home campus.
 Do not list the FAFSA code for your exchange site(s).
-This could result in an over-award, which must be repaid.
+This could result in an over-award and financial aid errors.

 Exchange to Canada